praveenkumarappari/Face_recognition/README.md

 Install mentioned libraries in the above eg; pip intsall numpy --upgrade

+Please make sure that you have OpenCV Contrib installed, using the command pip install opencv-contrib-python

 ==>  import the this source code and initially run the python training file : python facerecognize-train.py